A List of Foods High in Melatonin

 In addition, vegetables and other melatonin-containing foods could help the human body naturally produce more melatonin.

-Which beans are high in melatonin?
+Which Beans are high in Melatonin?

 Beans and legumes contain small amounts of melatonin.
 Only sprouted lentils are high in melatonin.
 They have about 100 mcg of melatonin per 100g!
 Actually, lentils are great for dinner.
 They could help us lose weight and sleep better at night.